 - The aligned goals must have targets, and you must select the option to aggregate progress for the target when the target is created.
 This is done by selecting the Include Results option when creating the target.
 See Goals - Create/Edit - Add Task or Target.

 Aligning goal target progress works best with goal targets that are integers or dollars, rather than percentages.

-- An example where it would work well is with Sales dollars.
-A senior level manager could set a goal to increase sales by $500,000 and each sales representative reporting to that senior manager has his/her own territory goal as a part of that $500,000.
-As sales team members update the progress of their individual sales goals, their progress is added together to roll up to the senior manager’s overall goal, accurately reflecting total sales dollars in the combined territories.
+- Example 1 dollars: A senior level manager can set a goal to increase sales by $500,000 and each sales representative reporting to that senior manager has his/her own territory goal as a part of that $500,000.
+As sales team members update the progress of their individual sales goals, their progress is combined to roll up to the senior manager’s overall goal, accurately reflecting total sales dollars in the combined territories.

-- An example when this feature would not work well is with percentages.
-If the senior level manager’s goal is to increase sales by 5% and each sales representative had their own individualized growth percentage (say, 5%).
-As sales team members update the progress of their individual sales percentages, their percentages would be added together (5% + 5% + 5%, etc.) to roll up to the senior manager's goal.
-This total percentage would not accurately reflect the overall percentage increase in sales.
+- Example 2 percentages: If the senior level manager’s goal is to increase sales by 5% and each sales representative had their own individualized growth percentage (say, 5%).
+As sales team members update the progress of their individual sales percentages, their percentages are combined (5% + 5% + 5%, etc.) to roll up to the senior manager's goal.
+This total percentage does not accurately reflect the overall percentage increase in sales.

 Search by User